-The smallish city of Chiang Rai, not to be confused with its bigger cousin of Chiang Mai, (187 km south), is a good city for wandering.
+The smallish city of Chiang Rai, not to be confused with its bigger cousin of Chiang Mai, (187 km south), is a good city for temple drifting and coffee sipping.
 During a week or so in this laid-back town, I was able to walk to many places of interest.
 Keep in mind that walking is not for everyone.
 There are tuk tuks, taxis and Grab, the equivalent of Uber.
 Although I partly got used to it, sidewalks in Chiang Rai were not necessarily designed with ergonomic consideration.

 While much is walkable in Chiang Rai, there are a couple of worthy sites that still require a short bus or taxi ride.